 When they came to my house they all had such great energy.
 Jogging up and down the stairs, working so quickly and with great attitudes.
 They spoke to each other with respect and care and asked which bathrooms they could use, I offered to put on music for them and they’d skip the song if it wasn’t appropriate for kids.
 They had my whole house packed in 4 hours.
 I wasn’t sure what to expect as far as packing styles.
 They have a very regimented system, each box was packed professionally and with care.
 They were done with my move in 7 total hours and I can’t express what a load off my shoulders it was to have them take care of this for me.
 I never felt unsafe and they were all such a joy to be around.

-The lead mover had me put away any medications and guns in my car before they started and after he showed me on small dent in the wall from moving a large piece of furniture.
+The lead mover had me put away any medications and guns in my locked car (I put my jewelry, gift cards, other expensive items in my car, too) before they started and after he showed me on small dent in the wall from moving a large piece of furniture.
 They are clear and up front about everything and they do a Do Not Exceed meaning if they don’t finish in the time they bid out, they won’t charge you any more than promised.
 They do a walk through at the end where you can check every nook and cranny and closet to make sure they didn’t forget anything.
-One thing I’d suggest is if you’re not moving appliances have coolers ready for them to pack your food in.
-They won’t move the food otherwise since they can’t keep it cold.
-If you are moving the appliances, like our deep freezer for instance, they just wrapped it in moving wrap and packed it as is.

 I have addicts in my life that have done rehab programs and my number one criticism was that they seemingly did a lot of sitting around.
 I always wished for something like this — where they’re exhausting themselves, working hard and getting endorphins galore, challenging their minds, and also establishing work experience for when they finish the program.
 Watching them work brought tears to my eyes a couple times.
 There is something about being around people who are so open and honest about their challenges, fighting for their lives and change, and buoying each other up in the process.
 Their program takes no government funding, it’s all donations or people who need to move their lives.